"All Fangs and No Bite"

 BLADE: TRINITY is not just a disappointment to those who may have enjoyed BLADE 2’s characters and story progression, but it is a low-water mark for the series in that it relies heavily on coarse language and sexual references throughout.
 New characters Abigail and King are clearly an attempt to infuse new blood into an aging franchise.
 As the movie skews younger, the story skews juvenile and the mess Goyer has made cannot be fixed with a transfusion.

+BLADE: TRINITY is the third feature from the popular vampire-turned-superhero series.
+Blade, played by Wesley Snipes, has super strength, fighting abilities and vengeful zeal to rid the world of evil vampires.
+This time around, he teams up with a younger generation of humans known as Nightstalkers.
+Blade and his new allies must face the original vampire who is called Drake (short for Dracula, of course).
+Known as the king of the vampires, Drake is revived by the vampire underworld to help them destroy Blade.
+Despite this potentially interesting storyline, the villain fails to deliver any chills and the audience is left in the cold.
 BLADE: TRINITY is largely a re-hash of so many other movies before it.
 The excessive violence directed at vampires is surreal, “cartoon violence.”
 In a troubling plot turn, Blade and his partners kill or maim humans acting as police and SWAT teams.
 This idea flies in the face of Blade’s commitment to protect humans whenever possible.
 BLADE: TRINITY is not just a disappointment to those who enjoyed the first two movies.
 It is a low-water mark for the series in that it relies heavily on coarse language and sexual references.